Explicit fractional Laplacians and Riesz potentials of classical functions: Fractional Laplacian and Riesz potential formulae in higher dimensions

 The stated result then follows by application of Theorems \ref{thm:meijergDKKtheorem1} and \ref{thm:meijergDKKtheorem2}. \end{enumerate} \end{proof} \end{theorem}

 {\newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}

-{Explicit Meijer-G function forms of order $s$ fractional Laplacian and Riesz potentials of functions depending on $\mathbf{x} \in \mathbb{R}^d$.
-Corresponding hypergeometric forms, including some special cases, are presented in Table \ref{tab:higherdimensionalhypergeom}.} {Explicit hypergeometric function forms of order $s$ fractional Laplacian and Riesz potentials of functions depending on $\mathbf{x} \in \mathbb{R}^d$.
+{Explicit Meijer-G function forms of order $s$ fractional Laplacians and Riesz potentials of functions depending on $\mathbf{x} \in \mathbb{R}^d$, subject to the conditions in the preceding theorem.
+Corresponding hypergeometric forms, including some special cases, are presented in Table \ref{tab:higherdimensionalhypergeom}.} {Explicit hypergeometric function forms of order $s$ fractional Laplacians and Riesz potentials of functions depending on $\mathbf{x} \in \mathbb{R}^d$, subject to the conditions and joint-limit convention stated above.
 Formulas with row IDs containing *s are special cases of the corresponding row ID.} \end{landscape}}

 \restoregeometry